xavier-orcutt/FlatironCleaner/README.md

 # Flatiron Cancer ETL

-`flatiron-cancer-etl` is a Python package designed to clean and harmonize Flatiron Health cancer datasets.
+`flatiron-cancer-etl` is a Python package designed to clean and harmonize Flatiron Health cancer data.
 The pipeline standardizes the process of transforming raw Flatiron CSV files into analysis-ready datasets for different cancer types.

 ## Overview